‘Bottoms’ Makes No Sense—That's Why It's So Wildly Brilliant

 I thought I knew what high school movies were.
 And I thought I knew what they could be.
 But nothing in my storied history of clamoring for cinema’s supreme dreams of teen queens could have prepared me for Bottoms.

-Whether the audience were fans of Edebiri and Sennot’s Comedy Central web series, Ayo and Rachel Are Single, or just had the best claustrophobic episode of their lives watching Shiva Baby didn’t matter.
+Whether the audience were fans of Edebiri and Sennott’s Comedy Central web series, Ayo and Rachel Are Single, or just had the best claustrophobic episode of their lives watching Shiva Baby didn’t matter.
 Preconceived notions are thrown out the window shortly into Seligman’s sophomore feature, which only becomes more delightfully peculiar with each passing second.
-Bottoms harnesses the unique strengths of all three of its main players—Sennot, Edebiri, and their director, Seligman—and puts them on a volatile, highly hormonal collision course of gonzo teen comedy unlike anything that has ever been seen in the genre.
+Bottoms harnesses the unique strengths of all three of its main players—Sennott, Edebiri, and their director, Seligman—and puts them on a volatile, highly hormonal collision course of gonzo teen comedy, unlike anything that has ever been seen in the genre.

 But that can all change!
 Loserdom is not a state of permanence, or so the girls quickly learn when an accident at the carnival results in one of their high school’s star football players being seriously injured.
 That is, if you’d equate a freak disaster with Josie tapping his knee with all the strength of a pediatrician’s rubber, reflex-testing hammer.
 This incident incites a panic among their school’s team of uber-popular football players and cheerleaders, welcoming the first of Bottoms’ neverending oddities.